 - A reliever inhaler may be needed now and then if breakthrough symptoms occur.
-For example, if symptoms flare up when you have a cough or cold.
+For example, if symptoms flare up with a cough or cold.

 - If exercise or sport causes symptoms then a dose of a reliever inhaler just before the exercise usually prevents symptoms.

-- The dose of the preventer inhaler may need to be increased for a while if you have a cough or cold, or during the hay fever season.
+- The dose of the preventer inhaler may need to be increased for a while during a cough or cold, or during the hay fever season.

-- Some people may need to add in a long-acting bronchodilator, or tablets, if symptoms are not controlled with the above.
+- Some people may need to add in an LTRA and/or a long-acting bronchodilator if symptoms are not controlled with the above.

 At first, adjusting doses of inhalers is usually done on the advice of a doctor or nurse.
-In time, you may agree an asthma action plan with your doctor or nurse.
+An asthma action plan should be agreed with a doctor or nurse.